Generic selectors

 Quality of Steel

 The quality of your steel matters, whether you’re looking at a single door, double steel doors, or any other variation.
 Clark Hall uses 14-gauge steel door panels, widely regarded as one of the best types of steel for doors.
 This gauge of steel creates a strong outer shell for your exterior door and is commonly found in steel doors used in commercial buildings.
-It’s a good option for homes facing extreme weather conditions like in Indianapolis or the strong coastal winds of Charleston, as it lends strength to both the door and the frame.
+It’s a good option for homes facing unpredictable weather conditions like in Tennessee or the strong coastal winds of Charleston, as it lends strength to both the door and the frame.

 Door Core